coffee-cup/krill/README.md

 ### Lambdas

-There are no top level function in krill, only lambas.
+There are no top level functions in krill, only lambas.
 A lambda is a set of space separated parameters followed by an arrow `->`.
 The body of a function is a block.
-A block is an expression, or multiple expressions instead some curlies `{}`.
+A block is an expression, or multiple expressions inside some curlies `{}`.
 For example, the following two lambdas are equivalent.

 ```